markets/awesome-ruby/README.md

 * [Vexor CI](https://vexor.io) - A distributed cloud web-service for building and testing software, a continuous integration tool for private apps with pay-per-minute billing model.

 # Resources

+Where to discover new Ruby libraries, projects and trends.

 * [GitHub Trending](https://github.com/trending?l=ruby) - Find what repositories the GitHub community is most excited about today.
 * [Green Ruby News](http://greenruby.org) - A feed of fresh links of the week about ruby, javascript, webdev and devops.